Guide to Tariffs, Customs, Duty, and Taxes // How to Import your Product Easily

 Looking up the Tariffs of your product

 The tariff for each product is for importing into the United States; however, almost every other country publicly posts the rates on a publicly available government website.
-Mostly, the rates will be done by the department or ministry that handles trade.
+Generally, the rates will be set by the department or ministry responsible for trade.
 You can use the same HTS tool to look up your tariffs as you did to look up the HTS code: https://hts.usitc.gov/

 If you are importing from China into the United States, you can view the complete list of affected products and their tariffs here [PDF Warning]: https://ustr.gov/sites/default/files/2018-13248.pdf